Can I email you to ask for an exception to any of the policies?

 Why do I have to apply and get approved first?

-The approval process confirms that you meet the income requirement for the rebate, tracks the rebate expenditures for the program, and holds the funds for you while you shop for your new e-bike.
+Assuming you were on our waitlist and received an invitation to apply, the approval process confirms the income requirement for the rebate, tracks the rebate expenditures for the program, and holds the funds for you while you shop for your new e-bike.
 Once you are approved, you are guaranteed a rebate (provided you follow the remaining steps and submit a valid and complete claim within the required timeframe).

 How long do I have to purchase an e-bike?